dasheck0/robots/readme.md

 I got stuck in patching the engine or building missing parts (i.e. gamestates, object pooling, ...).

 This is the first bigger game I finished.
-It will be released on itch.io (TODO add link!).
+You can play it on [itch.io](https://dasheck.itch.io/bots).
 Any feedback is appreciated.
 You can contact my via twitter, email or provide the feedback directly via itch.io.
 Thanks for reading, playing and feedbacking!